mrtrpak/Google-Ads-Certification-Training/README.md

 ### Create Effective Text Ads

 - Simplest online ad that Google Ads offers
-- 3 parts required: Headline, URL and description
+- 3 parts required: Headline, URL and descriptionds

 - **Headline Component:** allows up to 30 characters each for 3 optional fields.
 - **URL Component:** allows up to 15 characters each for 2 optional fields.